bjscsn/SimplexLogger/README.md

 ## License

 This code is licensed under the *unlicense* license.
-(Don't laugh)

-For the folks at my age: This code is public domain.
+This code is public domain.
 Use it, copy it, modify it.
 I don't care.
-Just don't complain :-) .
+Just don't complain :-).

-The original basic principle obviously remains under the original basic principle's license *CC BY-SA 3.0*.

 ## Command line
 ```